 Some sources claim that perishing from thirst or hunger is relatively painless during the final stages because the person is no longer conscious.
 Well, the unconsciousness part may be painless, but before then it is genuinely agonizing.
 There's still a debate on this, but many scientists state that the process leading up to expiration is days and days of pain.

 This pain is an amalgamation of symptoms and effects caused from lack of water consumption.

-It’s commonly said that you can die within days of no water.
-While that does happen sometimes, it can actually take you a week or more to die from thirst!
-Sometimes you can go even longer, though you'll likely be unconcious.
-It all depends on how much you weigh, your health, and your environment.
+It’s commonly said that you can perish within days without consuming water.
+While that does happen sometimes, it can actually take you a week or more.
+Sometimes you can go even longer, though you'll not be conscious long enough to know it.

-If you’re planning on saying some witty or profound words before you pass from thirst-death, forget about it.
-You might not be able to say a thing at all.
-That is because, before you die, one thing that happens is your tongue will start to swell up.
+If you’re planning on saying some witty or profound words before you pass from thirst, forget about it.
+You might not be able to say anything at all.
+That is because, before you perish, one thing that happens is your tongue will start to swell up.

 You're likely to be unintelligible by the time the end comes.